octree-gva/.github/profile/README.md

 <h4>
     <a href="https://octree.ch/en/smart-city/">→ Read more about how do we go towards smarter & sustainable cities </a><br />
+    <strong>our projects</strong><br />
-    <a href="https://caroster.io">→ Have a look at Caroster: a doodle for carpooling!
+    <a href="https://caroster.io">→ Caroster: a doodle for carpooling!
 The app helps reduce the carbon footprint of events ❤️</a><br />
-    <a href="https://r-21.ch">→ Have a look at R—21 Suite: a statistical waste monitoring tool for municipalities.
+    <a href="https://r-21.ch">→ R—21 Suite: a statistical waste monitoring tool for municipalities.
 Developed colaborating with Co-Objectifs21</a><br />
-    <a href="https://www.evospe.ch">→ Have a look at EVOSPE: a complete energy monitoring solution for buildings.
+    <a href="https://www.evospe.ch">→ EVOSPE: a complete energy monitoring solution for buildings.
 Developed for Service Plus Energies</a><br />
 </h4><br /><br /><br /><br />